nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 1. Introduction

 ### 1.1 What is HobbyList?
 HobbyList is a **desktop app for managing hobby activities, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, HobbyList can get your activity management tasks done faster than traditional GUI apps.
+If you prefer typing only and want to record your experiences with your hobby activities such as reading books or watching movies, HobbyList is the perfect app for you.

 --------------------------------------------------------------------------------------------------------------------

 ## 2. About this User Guide

 ### 2.1 How to use this user guide?

-to be added
+#### Table of contents
+The table of contents is at the top of the page.
+From there, you can click on any of the sections to jump to it.

+#### Quick start
+If you want to **quick**ly get **start**ed with using HobbyList, you can read and follow the instructions in the [Quick start](#3-quick-start) section

 --------------------------------------------------------------------------------------------------------------------